rmachielse/ember-data-paperclip/README.md

 This addon provides an ember file attribute to use with [rails paperclip](https://github.com/thoughtbot/paperclip).
 A demo can be found [here](http://rmachielse.github.io/ember-data-paperclip/).
-Please note that this addon is still a work in progress.

 ## Installation